A topic from the subject of Experimentation in Chemistry.

 Procedure:

-2. Pipette 25 mL of the hydrochloric acid solution into a conical flask.
+2. Pipette 25 mL of the hydrochloric acid solution into a clean conical flask.

-3. Add 2-3 drops of the phenolphthalein solution to the hydrochloric acid.
+3. Add 2-3 drops of phenolphthalein solution to the hydrochloric acid in the conical flask.

-4. Slowly add the sodium hydroxide solution to the hydrochloric acid while swirling the flask.
+4. Slowly add the sodium hydroxide solution from the burette to the hydrochloric acid in the conical flask, swirling the flask continuously.

-6. Continue adding the sodium hydroxide solution until the solution turns a faint pink color.
+6. Continue adding the sodium hydroxide solution dropwise until the solution turns a faint pink color and persists for at least 30 seconds.
+This indicates the endpoint of the titration.

 Key Procedures: